 - To make the salsa, stir together red onion, lime juice, corn, tomatoes and salt.

-- Serve the beef in warm corn tortillas and top with the corn salsa.
+- Serve the beef in warm corn tortillas and top with the corn salsa and sour cream if you like too.

 Make Ahead Tips for Slow Cooker Beef Barbacoa